NiteshGit123/NLP_projects/README.md

 # Vector embeddings

-Here I have put overview of what vector embeddings are.
+Here, I provide an overview of vector embeddings, which serve as machine-interpretable representations of specific data.
-They are machine interpretable format of the particular data.

-This was done for a course Vector database for LLM by Deeplearning.ai
+This documentation was prepared for a course titled "Vector Database for LLM."
+You can find more information about the course by following this  [Vector Databases: from Embeddings to Applications]([link](https://www.deeplearning.ai/short-courses/vector-databases-embeddings-applications/)https://www.deeplearning.ai/short-courses/vector-databases-embeddings-applications/).